timescale/docs/timescaledb/tutorials/time-series-forecast.md

 ```

 You can query the database with SQL code inside R. Putting the query result
-in an R data frame allows us to analyze the data using tools provided by R.
+in an R data frame allows you to analyze the data using tools provided by R.

 ```r
 # query the database and input the result into an R data frame